getmyinterns/docs/gmi-docs/docs/internship-providers/interviews.md

 You can schedule an `Interview`, offer the `Job` directly or **_Reject_** the application, from the buttons on the right.

 When scheduling an `Interview`, you will see the `Student's` availability, and you can choose location, date and time.
+After scheduling, the `Interview` button will be greyed out.

 The `Student` will receive an email with the details.
 You will receive an email if the interview is cancelled.